awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-approved-rejected-package-name-formats.md

 # About package name formats for approved and rejected patch lists<a name="patch-manager-approved-rejected-package-name-formats"></a>

-The formats of package names you can add to lists of approved patches and rejected patches depend on the type of operating system you are patching\.
+The formats of package names you can add to lists of approved patches and rejected patches depend on the type of operating system you're patching\.

 ## Package name formats for Linux operating systems<a name="patch-manager-approved-rejected-package-name-formats-linux"></a>